Can I Claim?

 This is compensation for the pain, suffering and inconvenience you experienced and will continue to experience as a result of the accident.

-The court will decide the level of damages by the estimating the gravity of the injuries.
-It will do this by considering all the medical evidence put before it, by considering the pain already suffered by the person suing and the prognosis for the future, i.e., how long and to what intensity the injured party is likely to continue suffering.
+The court will decide the level of these damages by estimating the gravity of your injuries.
+It will do this by considering all the medical evidence before it, the pain you have already suffered, and your prognosis for the future, i.e., how long and to what extent you are likely to continue suffering.

 Special damages

-This is compensation for the financial costs and expenses both past and future you incurred as a result of the accident.
-This would include the cost of repairing your car (if relevant), the medical costs you incurred, your loss of earnings as a result of being unable to go to work and all expenses including travel, home-help, etc., you incurred.
+This is compensation for the financial expenses you have already incurred, and will incur in the future, as a result of the accident.
+These damages might include the cost of repairing your car (if relevant), your medical expenses, your loss of earnings as a result of being unable to return to work, and expenses related to your injury, such as travel, home-help, etc.

-You may be asked to produce receipts and bills to prove you have incurred all of these expenses so it is important to keep a file of every bill and receipt.
+You may be asked to produce receipts and bills to prove you have incurred all of these expenses, so it is important to keep a careful file of every bill and receipt.

 Information taken in part from CitizensInformation.ie on the 15th of August, 2009.